 Students will be enabled to understand; issues of sustainable development, conservation and environmental protection and management, the integrated and holistic nature of environmental management and how to devise, manage and critically evaluate project work.

-Environmental Management with Professional Studies Degree highlights
+Environmental Management Degree highlights

 Students on this course will undertake a 48 week placement in an organisation which will help to develop the vital skills they will need to progress to employment.